 Project Zug was founded by Benjamin Ross, a rabbinical student at Hebrew Union College, and Hagit Bartuv, Former Director of Midreshet, a Jewish-Israeli online learning platform.
 Benjamin and Hagit connected in 2012 in Jerusalem, and developed a shared goal of using Jewish learning to connect Jews in Israel and America.

-Their vision became a reality, leading to over 800 participants in Project Zug in under 3 years!
+Their vision became a reality, leading to more than 2,000 participants in Project Zug!

 The Project Zug Team

 Haley Schulman is excited to join the Hadar team as Director of Project Zug.
 She has previously worked at a number of Jewish organizations throughout her career including the Pardes Institute of Jewish Studies, Hillel at Baruch College, and the American Hebrew Academy.
 Haley graduated from Binghamton University with a degree in Human Development after spending a year on the Nativ College Leadership Program in Israel.
 Haley is also a proud alumna of Hadar's year-long yeshiva program.
 You can reach Haley at email@example.com.

 Aleeza Schoenberg, Coordinator

 Aleeza is the Project Zug Coordinator at Hadar, where she provides customer and technology support for Hadar’s virtual partnered-learning platform.
 A Cambridge, MA resident, Aleeza also works as the Programming Coordinator at a Jewish congregation in Newton, MA, using her additional passions for event planning and community engagement.
 Previously, she worked in student engagement and programming at Harvard Hillel.
 She earned her bachelor’s in psychology at Princeton University, with minors in computer science, theater, and creative writing.
 Aleeza can be reached at firstname.lastname@example.org.

 Rabbi Avi Killip, Vice President of Strategy and Programs at Hadar